Principal Research Scientist & Research Manager

-I am a Principal Research Scientist and research manager in the SAP AI CTO Office, working on Natural Language Processing (NLP) and machine learning for enterprise structured data.
+I am a Principal Research Scientist and Research Manager in the SAP AI CTO Office, working on Natural Language Processing (NLP), large language models (LLMs), and machine learning for enterprise structured data.

 [2025.05] - Paper accepted at ACL 2025 — Contrastive Perplexity for Controlled Generation: An Application in Detoxifying Large Language Model